QuantEcon/lecture-python-advanced/source/rst/knowing_forecasts_of_others.rst

 :eq:`town2`.

-In summary, with perfect foresight, equilibrium conditions for industry :math:`i` consist of the following system of difference equations:
+In summary, with perfect foresight, equilibrium conditions for industry :math:`i` include the following system of difference equations: